 New Brunswick Family Day Trips & Destinations

 When it comes to family travel, I truly believe in exploring where we are from.
-Last summer we started a series called #StopToSeeNB, hoping to encourage more people to explore and visit our picturesque and heritage rich province.
-In 2020, with the province in a state of emergency and our borders closed, we have put together a resource to help you plan some New Brunswick day trips and weekend destinations this summer.
+Two summers ago we started a series called #StopToSeeNB, hoping to encourage more people to explore and visit our picturesque and heritage-rich province.
+In 2020, with the province in a state of emergency and our borders closed, we put together this resource to help you plan some day trips and weekend destinations in New Brunswick.
 This list will be updated and grow as we visit more places.

 Our Winter 2020 bucket list contains activities to do, experiences to enjoy and destinations to visit in New Brunswick with our children.
 We will be sharing our family ideas for things to do with a 7-year-old and a 16-year-old.
 Of course, many activities can be enjoyed by other ages as well, we are just sharing what we are doing and experiencing.